Share purchase by Yara Management

-Oslo, 24 April 2020: Yara EVP, Strategy and Supply Chain Pablo Barrera Lopez purchased 500 shares today at a price of NOK 337.10 per share.
+Oslo, 24 April 2020: Yara President and Chief Executive Officer Svein Tore Holsether purchased 3,000 shares today at a price of NOK 341.70 per share.

 Contact